Kevin Lafrance

-Kevin Pierre Lafrance (born 13 January 1990) is a professional footballer who most recently played as a centre-back for Polish side Stomil Olsztyn.

-Born in France, he represents the Haiti national team at international level.
+Kevin Pierre Lafrance (born 13 January 1990) is a professional footballer who plays as a centre-back.
+Born in France, he played for the Haiti national team at international level.

 Club career

 Born in Bondy, France, Lafrance played club football in the Czech Republic and Poland for Baník Most, Slavia Prague, Viktoria Žižkov and Widzew Łódź.

-In June 2019 he signed for APOEL.
+In June 2019 he signed for the Cypriot side APOEL.
 After a loan spell with Pafos, in January 2021 he moved to AEK Larnaca.

 After playing with Doxa Katokopias, he signed for Stomil Olsztyn in February 2022.

 International career

-He made his international debut for Haiti in 2010.
+He made his international debut for Haiti against Qatar on November 18, 2010.